 - Check Nova Scotia Utility and Review Board for upcoming hearings and recent decisions

-- Check event listings on The Coast, Halifax Noise and other sites
+- Check event listings on The Coast, Halifax Noise, Eventbrite and other sites

 - Check for agendas of scheduled meetings and events (students’ union, board of governors, etc.).
 Make phone calls to get background on issues of interest.

-- Halifax regional council and committees (council agendas available Fridays before Tuesday weekly meetings)
+- Halifax regional council and committees (council agendas available Friday afternoon before Tuesday weekly meetings)